 3.1.1.
-Starting at the inflation mechanism side of the cover pull the zips apart exposing the operating head and cylinder.
+Starting at the operating mechanism side of the cover, unpeel the velcro and pull the zips apart, exposing the operating Mechanism and cylinder.
 See Fig 3.1

-WARNING: Care should be taken not to snag the firing line
+WARNING: Care should be taken not to snag the operating mechanism pull cord

 3.1.2.
-Open the zip around the outside of the cover by peeling the fabric apart.
-Care should be taken not to snag the operating cords.
+Open the rest of the velcro and zip around the outside of the cover by peeling the fabric apart.
+Care should be taken not to snag the operating mechanism pull cords.